-Photographing in falling snow | Photofocus
+Photographing in falling snow

 Fast speeds for snow

 Above, I used a fast shutter speed (1/500s) during a steady light snowfall.
 Most of the snowflakes add to the scene.
-However, above the swans, there are 2 larger blurry white blobs, presumably out of focus snowflakes closer to me and the lens than the subject.
+However, above the swans, there are two larger blurry white blobs, presumably out of focus snowflakes closer to me and the lens than the subject.
 Another snowflake is inconveniently positioned over the rear Whooper swan’s beak.
 These aren’t fatal flaws and wouldn’t be too difficult to fix in post.

-Zooming in on the swan’s immediately after the above scene shows how variable the size and density of snowflakes will be captured using a fast shutter speed.
+Zooming in on the swans immediately after the above scene shows how variable the size and density of snowflakes will be when captured using a fast shutter speed.

 Slower shutter speeds blur the snow

-Conversely, getting a slow enough shutter speed to produce long enough streaks to be pleasing can be tricky and may require the use of a neutral density filter.
-It’s another piece of glass that’s hard to handle in falling snow without spotting).
+Conversely, getting a slow enough shutter speed to produce long enough streaks to be pleasing can be tricky and may require the use of a neutral density filter, another piece of glass that’s hard to handle in falling snow without spotting.

 For this version, I used a smaller aperture (f/18) in order to have a longer shutter speed (1/30s) hoping to turn the snow into streaks.
 Notice the variable thickness of the streaks, due to their different distances from the camera.